Neil Gaiman

 Made a brief cameo appearance, along with Terry Pratchett, in the Good Omens BBC radio adaptation.

-Neil Gaiman is one of the producers and main writers of the Good Omens TV miniseries.
+Neil Gaiman was one of the producers and main writers of the Good Omens TV miniseries, but left before production began on the third season following the sexual assault and misconduct allegations against him which became public in 2024.
 The Blank Corporation, which handles the rights to Gaiman's multimedia works, is a partner in the adaptation along with Amazon, BBC and Narrativia.
 Gaiman started the TV series after Terry Pratchett's death as the project was something the two had wanted to happen for some time.
 He also wrote two companion books to the series The Nice and Accurate Good Omens TV Companion (with Matt Whyman and Rob Wilkins) and The Quite Nice and Fairly Accurate Good Omens Script Book.

 Neil Gaiman and Terry Pratchett's estate approved the release of a new edition of Good Omens with revised text: The Definitive Good Omens.